jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

   Standards.
   Each submitted In-Class Exercise costs 1AP.
 Students may choose to only submit some of the attempted exercises if they are not confident in their answers.
-* During office hours, students may attempt **Office Exercises** based on any Standard covered so far during the course.
+* During office hours, students may attempt up to two **Office Exercises** based on any Standard covered so far during the course.
 Each attempt costs 2AP (whether or not it is completed) plus the following:
-    * +1AP for every previously attempted Office Exercise on the same day.
+    * +2AP for the second attempt each day.
     * +1AP for each week past the Standard's [deadline][standards].
-* Each student will be given the opportunity to customize their **Final Exam** by selecting which Standards from throughout the course that they wish to attempt to show mastery of during the Final.
+* The **Final Exam** will contain several **Final Exercises**: two for each Core Standard, and one for each Supplemental Standard.
-  Up to 16 **Final Exercises** will be based upon these Standards.
+  Students may submit their attempts for up to 16 different exercises.
   These final attempts do not cost any AP, but time is limited.

 Each exercise is marked by the instructor as follows.